Bryan Resendiz Drum Teacher

 Bryan Resendiz is a Music Director at the Highwood school.
 He teaches drums and manages the ensemble rehearsals.
 His path through the world of rock n' roll began when he got his first drum set in the 3rd grade.
 Bryan's musical inspiration came initially from his older sister's record collection.
 Throughout his teens, Bryan performed live in bands and in studio settings.
 In the summer of 1995 as a part of the Hello Dave Band, Bryan played in venues from San Francisco and New York to Key West.
 Between 2002 and 2005, Bryan played rock 'n' roll in the Pacific Islands, Asia, Europe, Africa and across the Middle East, culminating in an intense tour across Iraq.
 Bryan recorded a full-length album for Hello Dave, "Perfect Day," in 2003.
 Bryan left the Hello Dave band in 2005 in order to focus on freelance music projects and a successful teaching practice at Kevin Connelley Drum Instruction in Skokie.
 Bryan continues to maintain a busy gigging schedule with a number of Chicago bands.

-Scott is a singer, songwriter, guitarist and music educator.
+Scott Balmoos is a singer, songwriter, guitarist and music educator.
 He started on his path in music while in middle school when he fell in love with the sound of The Beatles.
-He decided he must learn to sing and play guitar and what followed was the forming of his first rock and roll band.
-Music grew in his heart and he continued to pursue his passion by studying at the Eastman School of Music with a focus in vocal performance.
-While at Eastman, along with singing opera, art songs and musicals, and against his teacher's wishes, he continued rocking out with his band The Shift.
-This energy eventually provided the spark to move to Chicago.
-For the past 12 years, Scott has been performing, writing and recording in Chicago, most notably with the roots reggae band Akasha and as a solo artist.
-As a lover of all types of music, he believes that you can learn about yourself, how to use your voice and reach out to the world from almost any song.
+It wasn't long before he was singing and playing guitar in his first rock and roll band.
+Over the subsequent years, the music in his life grew and expanded, so he continued to pursue his passion by studying at the Eastman School of Music with a focus in Vocal Performance.
+While at Eastman, along with singing opera, art songs and musicals, and against his teacher's wishes, he continued playing with his band The Shift.
+This energy eventually provided the spark for him to move to Chicago.
+Since 2003, Scott has been performing, writing and recording in and around Chicago, most notably with the roots reggae band Akasha.
+As a lover of all types of music, he believes that through it you can learn about yourself, how to use your voice, and reach out to the world from almost any song.
+He is a guitar teacher, bass guitar teacher and vocal instructor at School of Rock Highwood.

 Anna Marlow Singing Teacher, piano Teacher